heppyn/VoxelGame/README.md

   - Debug x86 and x64.
   - Export x86.
 Just passes `--export` as an argument.
   - Test x86.
 Runs only tests.

+## Issues
+If you are running the engine on Windows make sure that L-systems files have `CRLF` line endings.